chris17453/ddb/README.md

 ### Query support
 - Query support is limited.
-As needed I'll improve the system.
+I'll improve the system as needed.
-- If you're doing vastly comlicated things, it shouldn't be with a flat file.
+- If you're doing vastly complicated things, it shouldn't be with a flat file.
 - This code is slow.
 It will be refactored, but not until more support is added.